ETL, ELT, data joins, data blending. Does the terminology around data management have your head spinning? Don't worry, we can help.

 - Standardize the data as needed (Transform).

-- Store the data in a receiving data warehouse (Load).
+- Move the transformed data to a destination data warehouse (Load).

-ETL was once very attractive because it creates a single version of data that programmers and business analysts could mine.
+ETL has been very attractive because it creates a single version of data that programmers and business analysts can mine.

 - Copy data from different sources (Extract).